CodeTwo Terms and Privacy

 - If your license is terminated or expires, we will erase Customer Data from the Services within 180 days after you cancel your subscription with us, unless the law requires that this data is processed for a longer period.

 - After termination or expiration of your license, we will not perform any operations on Customer Data, except for storing it within the Services, unless we are required to do otherwise by law.

 9. Auditing rights of the customer

-- If you need any additional information regarding how we process and protect Customer Data and fulfill obligations arising out of the GDPR you can contact us at any time using this form (https://www.codetwo.com/form/security-officer/).
+- If you need any additional information regarding how we process and protect Customer Data and fulfill obligations arising out of the GDPR you can contact our Data Protection Officer and Data Security Team at any time using this form (https://www.codetwo.com/form/data-protection/).

 - You can also verify security measures implemented by Microsoft Corporation and its affiliates by referencing to their Online Services Terms.

 - CodeTwo has implemented the Information Security Management System certified against international standards ISO/IEC 27001 and ISO/IEC 27018.
 To confirm the compliance with ISO/IEC 27001 and ISO/IEC 27018, we conduct the audit once a year, and every third year we undergo the re-certification process.
 Audits are conducted by the external and independent certifying entities.
 We will resolve any audit findings immediately in a way that is satisfactory for the certifying agencies in order to stay compliant with ISO/IEC 27001 and ISO/IEC 27018.